hemanth/functional-programming-jargon/readme.md

 ```

 ## Auto Currying

 Transforming a function that takes multiple arguments into one that if given less than its correct number of arguments returns a function that takes the rest.
 When the function gets the correct number of arguments it is then evaluated.

-lodash & Ramda have a `curry` function that works this way.
+Lodash & Ramda have a `curry` function that works this way.

 ```js
 const add = (x, y) => x + y